MartinoySolomon/NotesApp/notes/README.md

 #### Features

-- Save to firebase instead of localstorage
+V Save to firebase instead of localstorage

 ### v3.0 - 9/9